 Making your profile

 Your profile is the most important part to the beginning of your Tinder journey.
-Whether or not you match with someone depends on the pics you choose and what you write, so it's best to put your best foot forward and take this part seriously.
+Whether or not you match with someone depends on the pics you choose and what you write.
+It’s best to put your best foot forward and take this part seriously.

 5 pics to begin your story

 Tinder lets you put up five pics so you want to pick pictures that really showcase your personality and style.
 All pics need to be taken within the last year, preferably 6 months.
-Recent pics are the most honest portrayal of yourself and leave no room for expectations or disappointment (at least looks wise).
+Recent pics are the most honest portrayal of yourself.
+They leave no room for expectations or disappointment (at least looks wise).

 Picture do’s and don’ts

-Do pick a picture of your face (a selfie) that has good lighting, where you are smiling and wearing natural makeup.
+Do pick a picture of your face (a selfie) that has good lighting.
+Select a pic where you are smiling and wearing natural makeup.
 Don’t post pictures with a ton of makeup on.
 Makeup is amazing but in pics you want to be authentically yourself.
-Unless you put on more pancake than an Ihop, I mean Ihob (wtf), I would go for a more natural look.
+Unless you regularly put on tons of makeup, I would go for a more natural look.
 Do not post more than one selfie.

 What do you write for your bio?

 People actually read the bio and if you don’t, you should.
 It helps you get a better idea (within 500 characters) of this persons character, writing style, dating focus and personality.
-Your bio should mention how tall you are (if that is important) what you are looking for, some fun things about yourself, and something inspiring.
-Keep it short and sweet but just remember to be yourself.
+Your bio should mention how tall you are (if that is important).
+Share what you are looking for as well as some fun things about yourself.
+I like to include something inspiring.
+Keep it short and sweet and just remember to be yourself.
 Keep your wording open, light and not obnoxious.
-You don’t want to scare away a potential love interest before you’ve even had a chance to get to know each other.
-I also recommend telling them that you prefer talking on the phone before meeting and what times work best for you.
-I recommend evenings because this will show you that night times are open and available to each other.
+I recommend telling them that you prefer talking on the phone before meeting.
+Also share what times work best for you for a phone chat.
+I recommend evenings because this will show them that night times are open and available for each other.
 Because of the ever growing spam/bot problem on Tinder I recommend writing “FYI I am not a bot”.